mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Shifting away from the door, thi slid it back and pushed the listener onto Melna's ear.

-She listened intently as Liffa's haunting voice bid her goodbye from the great void of space, not knowing who was listening.
+She listened intently as Liffa's haunting voice bid her goodbye from the great void of space through the dense fog of static.
 The words echoed through her mind and sent her into fit of panicked anguish.
-Spasms overtook her breathing in between curses of anger and cries of guilt.
+She could hardly breathe between the exhales of anger, guilt, and shame.

 "Mel-na," Linyu whispered under hae breath, as thi clutched Kip's pendant under hae top.
 Hae hand clutched hers, and they both held on tight, as if a great force was pulling them apart.